 4. Disassemble the transfer setup Remove the membrane with forceps and briefly (ten seconds) rinse in 1X Gel Running Buffer to remove salt and agarose.
 The buffer remaining in the electrophoresis chamber can be used for this purpose.
 Briefly blot excess liquid, but do not dry the membrane.

-Verify transfer by examining the gel under UV light; there should be very little ethidium-stained material remaining in the gel at this step.
-5. Crosslink the RNA The damp membrane should be treated to crosslink the RNA immediately after step 4 .
-This can be done by one of two methods: a.
-Ultraviolet light (preferred): If using a commercial crosslinker, follow the manufacturer's recom- mendations.
-Ultraviolet crosslinking may also be accomplished by using a transilluminator or a handheld UV light source (Ambion Technical Bulletin #169) b.
-Baking: The membrane may be treated by baking at 80°C for 15 min.
+For samples stained with EtBr, verify transfer by examining the gel under UV light; there should be very little ethidium-stained material remaining in the gel at this step.

+The damp membrane should be treated to crosslink the RNA immediately after step $\underline{4}$.

+This can be done by one of two methods:

+a.
+Ultraviolet light (preferred):

+If using a commercial crosslinker, follow the manufacturer's recommendations.
+Ultraviolet crosslinking may also be accomplished by using a transilluminator or a handheld UV light source (Ambion Technical Bulletin #169)

+b.
+Baking:

+5. Crosslink the RNA

+The membrane may be treated by baking at 80°C for 15 min.
 It is not necessary to use a vacuum oven.
 A conventional oven or convection oven is suitable.
-Crosslinked membranes can be stored at $-20^{\circ}$ C in a vessel that will protect them from physical damage (i.e. rolled up in a 50 mL conical tube).
-6. (optional) View the blot If total RNA was used, the ribosomal RNA can be visualized by shining short wavelength ultraviolet light (254 nm) onto the membrane from above in the dark, using a handheld UV light source.
-The bands will flu- oresce brightly.
+Crosslinked membranes can be stored at -20° C in a vessel that will protect them from physical damage (i.e. rolled up in a 50 mL conical tube).

+6. (optional) View the blot If total RNA was used, the ribosomal RNA can be visualized directly by UV shadowing.
+This is done by shining short wavelength ultraviolet light (254 nm) onto the membrane from above in the dark, using a handheld UV light source.
+The bands will appear as purple shadows against the lighter background of the membrane.
+If ethidium bromide was used to stain the RNA, the bands will fluoresce brightly.
 Apply the UV light for as short a period as possible.
-The position of the bands can be marked for future reference with either a sharp pencil or a black (not blue) Sharpie ® marker.
+The position of the bands can be marked for future reference with either a sharp pencil or a black (not blue) Sharpie marker.

 At this point, any lane(s) which are to be hybridized separately can be cut away from the rest of the blot.